-The Corps of Discovery is a Service Society for the youth and adults who have shown a willingness to promote service within their organizations (especially Venturing Crews), communities or within their religious institutions.
+The Corps of Discovery is a co-ed Service Society for the youth and adults who have shown a willingness to promote service within their organizations, especially Venturing Crews, Sea Scout Ships, Explorer Posts and Scout Troops, communities and/or within their religious institutions.
 It is intended for youth and adults who have gone beyond what would normally be expected by a unit member or unit leader; ones that provide widespread service.
-It should not be thought of as a coed Order of the Arrow.
+It should not be thought of as a alternative version of the Order of the Arrow.

-Within Venturing, Venturers who provide widespread service staff District, Council, Area, Regional or National activities and training in their Venturing uniform.
-It is not for recognition of the Venturer who just serves as a terrific Crew President or earns the Silver or Ranger Award.
+Within Venturing and Exploring, Corps Members provide widespread service and staff District, Council, Area, Regional, or National activities and training in their program uniform.
+It is not for recognition of the Venturer, Sea Scout, Explorer, or Scout who just serves as a terrific unit youth leader or earns the top award or rank in their program.

-Adults who provide widespread service get involved at the District, Council, Regional or National level and help with programs that serve multiple units, whole Districts or whole Councils.
-They go beyond just promoting their Crew.
+Adult Corps Members provide widespread service and get involved at the District, Council, Regional, or National level and help with programs that serve multiple units, whole Districts or whole Councils.
+They go beyond just promoting their Crew, Ship, Post, or Troop.

-The Corps of Discovery at the unit level allows the leadership to encourage his own members to participate in building Venturing and Scouting within the larger community.
+The Corps of Discovery at the unit level allows the leadership to encourage his or her own members to participate in building Venturing, Scouting, and Exploring within the larger community.

 Rachel Eddowes Represents Venturing to Congress in 2013